 That’s a good question.
 I’m usually listening when I’m walking, but then if I start shooting, I’ll pull my music out, and I guess it’s a distraction.
-Although, I’m not quite sure why because I know a lot of people who listen actively and shoot, maybe it just speaks to my inability to manage two things at one time… I don’t know… (laughs)
+Although, I’m not quite sure why because I know a lot of people who listen actively and shoot.
+Maybe it just speaks to my inability to manage two things at one time… I don’t know…

 But, in Hong Kong, I nearly get hit by something daily: minibus, truck mirrors, trams, so for me having another distraction is probably not super wise.

-I know that you have been involved with some charity work recently too.
+We know that you’ve been involved with some charity work too.
 Who have you been working with, and in what ways?

 So, Teen’s Key is a really small NGO.
-They provide services, counselling and support for girls and young women who have had some kind of trouble in their life and are in need of help which they couldn’t otherwise get.
+They provide services, counselling, and support for young women who’ve had some kind of trouble in their lives and are in need of help which they couldn’t otherwise get.

-Bowie Lam, the founder, is doing great things with this organisation, and we worked together to shoot some of the girls and young women, and the idea was to shoot them in a way in which their identities wouldn’t be given away – for obvious reasons.
-Which became interesting because how do you shoot people in an interesting way without showing faces?
+Bowie Lam, the founder, has been doing great things with this organisation.
+So we worked together to shoot some of the girls and young women, and the idea was to shoot them in a way in which their identities wouldn’t be given away – for obvious reasons – which became interesting, because how do you shoot people in an interesting way without showing faces?

-So the images will be auctioned off at a lunch in December, and all of the money raised will go to support Teen’s Key for an entire year, which is really great.
+So the images were auctioned off, and all of the money raised went into supporting Teen’s Key for an entire year, which was really great.